jweiland-net/replacer/Documentation/ChangeLog/Index.rst

 =============

 *   Add support for TYPO3 v12 LTS
+*   Better Search and Replace handling
+*   Documentation updated with several examples and upgrade notes.
 *   Updated Unit Tests and Functional Tests to TYPO3 Testing Framework

 Version 2.1.1